himanshu-skid19/Inter-IIT-12-Devrev-AI-Agent-007/README.md

 ## Our Approach
 ![Screenshot 2024-06-08 225742](https://github.com/himanshu-skid19/Inter-IIT-12-Devrev-AI-Agent-007/assets/118837763/637b0c8b-041d-4500-8842-dae5314983ec)

+## Pipeline Overview
+Our final pipeline includes the following parts:
+#### Retrieval-ICL
+Retrieval of semantically similar query-answer pairs to serve as few-shot examples for the LLM.

 ## Team 15

 Devrev-AI-Agent-007 is a streamlined tool for deploying AI applications.
 Follow these steps to get started: